cartesi/rollups-examples/README.md

 ## Running

-Each application can be executed in 2 modes, as explained below.
+Each application can be executed in Production and Host modes, as explained below.

 ### Production mode